Nucleolin

 Nucleolin is a protein that in humans is encoded by the NCL gene.

 Gene

 The human NCL gene is located on chromosome 2 and consists of 14 exons with 13 introns and spans approximately 11kb.
-The intron 11 of the NCL gene encodes a small nucleolar RNA, termed U20.
+Intron 11 of the NCL gene encodes a small nucleolar RNA, termed U20.

 Function

 Nucleolin is the major nucleolar protein of growing eukaryotic cells.
 It is found associated with intranucleolar chromatin and pre-ribosomal particles.
 It induces chromatin decondensation by binding to histone H1.
 It is thought to play a role in pre-rRNA transcription and ribosome assembly.
 May play a role in the process of transcriptional elongation.
 Binds RNA oligonucleotides with 5'-UUAGGG-3' repeats more tightly than the telomeric single-stranded DNA 5'-TTAGGG-3' repeats.

 Nucleolin is also able to act as a transcriptional coactivator with Chicken Ovalbumin Upstream Promoter Transcription Factor II (COUP-TFII).

 Clinical significance

 Midkine and pleiotrophin bind to cell-surface nucleolin as a low affinity receptor.
 This binding can inhibit HIV infection.